3.16.2. Rules for adding attributes to water transport items

 To delete a route number from a given transport stop that it no longer services, click the cross in the appropriate stripe.

 To edit route parameters, click on the stripe containing the route number.
 For more information, see 188.8.131.52.
-Rules for creating water transport routes and adding attributes to them
+Rules for creating and adding attributes to public water transport routes

 The address is specified in accordance with the rules for adding attributes to address locations (see Section 3.5.2.
-Rules for adding attributes to addresses).
+Rules for address attributes).

 - 184.108.40.206.5.
 Office hours